TardigradeX/beatsnballs/README.md

 # beatsnballs
-Website for Beach Tournament Registration
+Website for Beach Tournament Registration,
+Using "https://github.com/sklise/sinatra-api-example" as a base.